 Having completed her pupillage in chambers, Nadia Silver took up tenancy in 2003.

-Nadia has developed a specialist practice focusing on fraud and money laundering offences and in trading standards prosecutions.
+Nadia has developed a specialist practice focusing on fraud and money laundering offences, and other complex offending, and in trading standards prosecutions.
 She has particular expertise in dealing with confiscation under the Proceeds of Crime Act.
 She is frequently instructed to deal with complex, multi-handed prosecutions, both as junior and leading counsel.
 She has recent experience of prosecuting cases of people trafficking under the Modern Slavery Act.

 Prior to coming to the bar, Nadia worked for a time for a firm of solicitors as a tribunal advocate, representing patients detained in hospital under the Mental Health Act.
 She has a continued interest in the prosecution and defence of mentally disordered defendants in the Criminal Justice System.

 Nadia is a Grade 4 CPS Prosecutor.
 She is authorised to accept direct access instructions.
 She practices chiefly in London and on the Midlands Circuit.

 Nadia is a member of the Criminal Bar Association; and of the Honourable Society of the Middle Temple.

 The prosecution of large-scale fraud and money laundering forms a substantial part of Nadia’s practice.
 Recent cases include:

 Operation Discan (2019)

 Instructed as junior counsel in a prosecution involving the activities of a Money Services Bureau in Leicester.
 The director of the business was convicted after trial of laundering over £11,000,000 in criminal property.

 Operation Candara (2018)